The 30 Easiest Chinese Characters You’ll Ever See

 English: Sun

 The character for “sun” looks like a box with a line in the middle.
 It’s supposed to approximate the image of the sun.
-You might have to use a little imagination, but in ancient bronze script, this character was more circular like the sun.
+You might have to use a little imagination, but in the ancient bronze script, this character was more circular like the sun.

-4. 月 (yuè)
+15. 月 (yuè)

 English: Moon

 The character for “moon” originally resembled a crescent.
-If you look at the oracle bone script you’ll see what I mean.
+If you look at the oracle bone script, you’ll see what I mean.

 月 not only refers to the nightly crescent, but it also means “month.”
 For example, 8月 7日 is how you’d write “August 7.”